-Using the controls and tools on this page you can you can analyze the results of the test run by filtering, sorting and grouping the information in various ways.
+Using the controls and tools on this page you can analyze the results of the test run by filtering, sorting and grouping the information in various ways.
 You can look at, and compare the baseline and checkpoint images.
 You can accept a checkpoint image so that it will become the new baseline image.
 Alternatively, you can reject a step, indicating that the step failed, and you can assign the test to a team member for further action.

-You open this page using the page navigatorThe Page navigator is a control at the top of the Test manager window, that is used to switch between the main pages of the Test manager.
+You can open this page using the page navigator The Page navigator is a control at the top of the Test manager window that is used to switch between the main pages of the Test manager.
 It also displays the name of the current page.
-Test result menu entry.
+Test results menu entry.

 The test results page is divided vertically into two panels.
-On the left, you can see the batch list - a list of all the batchesTwo or more tests can be grouped together into a "batch" using the SDK set batch method/property.
-In the Eyes Test Manager Test result page, you can see a list of all the batches that have run. run by your team.
+On the left, you can see the batch list - a list of all the batches Two or more test runs can be grouped together as a "batch" using the SDK set batch method/property.
+In the Eyes Test Manager Test result page, you can see a list of all the batches that have run.
+You can select the batch and can then see the tests that ran in that batch.
+Eyes Test Manager provides has various features that allow you to operate on a subset of the batch tests or steps as a whole. run by your team.
 When you click on any entry in the batch list, it becomes the current batch, and the main panel shows information on the test results of that batch.
-The information you can see depends on the view you select using the view selector - each view focuses on a different aspect of the test results (Batch level, tests, steps and issues & results).
-See The test results views below for more about what you can see and do in each view.
+The information you can see depends on the view you select using the view selector.
+Each view focuses on a different aspect of the test results (batch level, tests, steps, and issues & results).
+See The test results views below for more details about what you can see and do in each view.

 When you click a batch in the list, it becomes the current batch and information about that batch will be displayed in the main panel.

-At the top of the main panel there is a panel that provides information about the currently selected batch:
+At the top of the main panel, there is a panel that provides information about the currently selected batch:

-The information displayed includes the name of the current batch, when the first test in the batch started, how long it took to run and how many tests there are in the batch.
-This is followed by a breakdown of the numbers of tests in different states: unresolved, aborted, failed, new, running, passed, or have issues.
+The information displayed includes the name of the current batch, when the first test in the batch started, how long it took to run, and how many tests there are in the batch.
+Then there is a breakdown of the number of tests in different states: Unresolved, Aborted, Failed, New, Running, Passed, or Issues.
 Only values that are non-zero are displayed.
-The current batch status (Passed, Failed and so on) and save state are also displayed here - See Test and Batch Status more details.
+The state labels also function as quick filters that you can click to show all test results matching that state.

-You can rename the current batch by hovering over its name, clicking on it and typing in a new name - see How to rename a batch for more details.
+You can rename the current batch by hovering over its name, clicking on it, and typing in a new name (see How to rename a batch for more details).

 The save changes to baseline button will "pulse" when you have made changes and have not yet saved them to the baseline.

-Since tests can be running in the background, the information on this page may not be up-to-date.
+Since tests can be running in the background, the information on this page may not be up to date.
 Both the batch toolbar and the test toolbar have a button.
 If these indicators rotate, then this means that more information is available on the server.
 Click on the button and the panel associated with that button will be updated.